iamsywid/prototype-wednesdays/activities/code_generator_exercise.md

 3. Add an EditText for user to enter name.
 4. Add a Generate Button.
 5. Refer to Code Generator snippet. [gitlab](https://gitlab.com/wwcodemanila/WWCodeManila-Android/blob/master/code_snippets/Code%20Name%20Generator/MainActivity.java)
+6. Add a Toast "Hello, Code Name!"
+7. Change the value of the TextView to display the generated code name.

 # More Challenge
 1. Initialize the value of the Code Name Text View to a random code name.
-2. Make "Name" a required field and display an error message.
+2. Make "Name" a required field and display an error message when user didn't enter a name.
-4. Handle both uppercase and lowercase letters.
+4. Handle uppercase, lowercase letters and non-letters.